 • Permanently Restricted Funds: These are the endowments set aside so the nonprofit can benefit from the investment income.

-• Solicited Donations: These are the donations solicited for a particular purpose or program and must only be used for the reason the money was collected.
+• Solicited Donations: These are the donations you solicit for a particular purpose or program and must only be used for the reason the money was collected.

 What do nonprofits do with any extra money?
-Any surplus funds not earmarked for specific uses gives the organization the additional monetary support it needs to achieve longevity and sustain the nonprofit’s mission.
+Any surplus funds not earmarked for specific uses give the organization the additional monetary support it needs to achieve longevity and sustain the nonprofit’s mission.

 Opening a Nonprofit Account